 Hearing Andrzej’s name the young voice chipped in.

 – Sir major, what a nice surprise!
-What poor Adam can do for his benefactor?
+What can poor Adam do for his benefactor?

 – Yeah, sure, interesting chap. – Adam Broch listened to Benek’s story. – Let me talk with councillor Saidenman, my dear Zionist friend.
-He’s a big fish in Jewish council.
+He’s a big fish in the Jewish council.
 Saidenman can be persuaded to bend some rules, for a worthwhile cause.
-That Benek of yours sounds exactly the type of brave and clever guys we need in our Jewish Watch.
+That Benek of yours sounds exactly the type of brave and clever guy we need in our Jewish Watch.

-They chatted few more minutes and agreed to meet for a dinner in “Simon and Stecki” restaurant, which recently brought a new chef and for last thirty years consistently poured the best wines in Warsaw.
+They chatted a few more minutes and agreed to meet for a dinner in “Simon and Stecki” restaurant, which recently brought a new chef and for the last thirty years consistently poured the best wines in Warsaw.

 – Can you tell me, what this was all about? – Michał was pacing impatiently.